DEFSAK/chiv-admin-helper/README.md

 # chiv-admin-helper
-Helps chiv admins by validating player lists in your clipboard.

 ## What it does
 When you run `listplayers` in the chiv console this tool will automatically grab your clipboard contents and scans the list of players.